Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Introduction

 The reason why we assume the existence of smooth birational models is to guarantee that $WC_{n,m}$ makes sense, because the geometric generic fibre $X_{\bar{\eta}}$ is not necessarily smooth (which is true over $\mathbb{C}$).
-In positive characteristics, smooth resolution of singularities has been proved in dimension $\leq 3$ (\cite{CP1} and \cite{CP2}). \end{Remark} Notice that if both $X$ and $Y$ are smooth, then the dualizing sheaf of $X_{\bar{\eta}}$ is invertible, which corresponds to a Cartier divisor $K_{X_{\bar{\eta}}}$.
+In positive characteristics, smooth resolution of singularities has been proved only in dimension $\leq 3$ (\cite{CP1} and \cite{CP2}).
+Here we mention that Luo proposed a new definition \cite[Def.
+5.1]{Luo87} of the Kodaira dimension of a variety $X$ via its function field $K(X)$, without involving smooth resolutions.
+This definition coincides with the traditional one when $X$ is a smooth projective variety.
+For more discussions please refer to \cite[Appendix B]{Pa2}. \end{Remark}

+Notice that if both $X$ and $Y$ are smooth, then the dualizing sheaf of $X_{\bar{\eta}}$ is invertible, thus the canonical divisor $K_{X_{\bar{\eta}}}$ is Cartier.
 It is reasonable to ask whether the following is true. \begin{Conjecture} Let $f:X\rightarrow Y$ be a fibration between smooth projective varieties over an algebraically closed field $k$ of positive characteristic, with $\dim X = n$ and $\dim Y = m$.
 Then

-\end{Conjecture} It is known that $C_{n,m}$ implies $WC_{n,m}$ by [\cite{CZ}, Corollary 2.5], and we call the inequality $WC_{n,m}$ weak subadditivity.
-Up to a power of Frobenius base changes and a smooth resolution, to prove weak subadditivity $WC_{n,m}$ is equivalent to prove $C_{n,m}$ for another fibration with smooth geometric generic fiber ([\cite{BCZ}, proof of Corollary 1.3]).
-It is much easier to treat a fibration with smooth geometric generic fiber, because then one can take advantage of moduli theory and positivity results proved recently by Patakfalvi \cite{Pa} and Ejiri \cite{Ej}.
-Up to now, the following results have been proved: \begin{itemize} \item[(i)]{$WC_{n, n-1}$ and $C_{2,1}$ by Chen and Zhang (\cite{CZ});} \item[(ii)]{$WC_{3,1}$ by Birkar, Chen and Zhang over $\bar{\mathbb{F}}_p, p >5$ (\cite{BCZ});} \item[(iii)]{$WC_{3,1}$ under the situation that $\tilde{X}_{\bar{\eta}}$ is of general type and $\mathrm{char} k >5$ by Ejiri (\cite{Ej}, a new proof is given in Appendix \ref{ist});} \item[(iv)]{$C_{n, m}$ under the situation that $f$ is separable, $\dim_{k(\bar{\eta})} S^0(X_{\bar{\eta}}, K_{X_{\bar{\eta}}})>0$ and $K_Y$ is big by Patakfalvi (\cite{Pa2}).} \end{itemize}
+\end{Conjecture} It is known that $C_{n,m}$ implies $WC_{n,m}$ by \cite[Corollary 2.5]{CZ}, and we call the inequality $WC_{n,m}$ weak subadditivity.
+Up to some Frobenius base changes and a smooth resolution, to prove $WC_{n,m}$ is equivalent to prove $C_{n,m}$ for another fibration with smooth geometric generic fiber (\cite[proof of Corollary 1.3]{BCZ}).
+It is easier to treat a fibration with smooth geometric generic fiber, because then one can take advantage of moduli theory and positivity results proved recently by Patakfalvi \cite{Pa} and Ejiri \cite{Ej}.
+Using these technical results, the following have been proved: \begin{itemize} \item[(i)]{$WC_{n, n-1}$ by Chen and Zhang (\cite{CZ});} \item[(ii)]{$WC_{3,1}$ by Birkar, Chen and Zhang over $\bar{\mathbb{F}}_p, p >5$ (\cite{BCZ});} \item[(iii)]{$WC_{3,1}$ under the situation that $\tilde{X}_{\bar{\eta}}$ is of general type and $\mathrm{char}~k >5$ by Ejiri (\cite{Ej}).} \end{itemize} When the geometric generic fiber is singular, the only known result is $C_{2,1}$, which follows from Bombieri-Mumford's classification of surfaces (cf. \cite{CZ}).
+And recently Patakfalvi proves $C_{n, m}$ under the situation that $f$ is separable, $\dim_{k(\bar{\eta})} S^0(X_{\bar{\eta}}, K_{X_{\bar{\eta}}})>0$ and $K_Y$ is big (\cite{Pa2}).